Skip to main content

 “I couldn’t…” He looked away “Tell him that I failed to protect his Chittorgarh.”

 “Rawatji.”
-She stopped him “We never fail.
+She stopped him, “We never fail.
 It is all destiny.
 Saka is an honour.
-Kunwar Pratap will regret not being here, am sure.”
+Kunwar Pratap will regret not being here, I'm sure.”

 “Jaimalji informed Ranaji today.
-By the time the message will reach Udaipur, Chittorgarh will be…” He stopped.
+By the time the message reaches Udaipur, Chittorgarh will be…” He stopped.

 The hour bell rang through the palace as they stared at each other.

-Jiwa saw Sajjan Bai Tilak her son, not a teardrop in her eyes, proud smile as she kissed his forehead “ Make Mewar proud of her sons!” she blessed him and walked away to assemble the women troops.
+Jiwa saw Sajjan Bai perform her son's Tilak, not a tear in her eyes, a proud smile as she kissed his forehead, “ Make Mewar proud of her sons!”
+She blessed him and walked away to assemble the women troops.
 The ladies were almost ready at the Jauhar Sthal.
 The house was to be abandoned soon.
 Such was the order.

-Jiwa stood, placing both their swords, at Maata Bhavani’s feet for the last time then touched them to her forehead.
-She smiled and handed him his, her hand shook a little he had noticed.
+Jiwa stood, placing both their swords at Maata Bhavani’s feet for the last time, then touched them to her forehead.
+She smiled and handed him his.
+Her hand shook a little, he had noticed.
 He stared at her proudly before filing her hairline with vermilion one last time.
-She bend to touch his feet but he stopped her, holding her shoulders with both hands.
+She bent to touch his feet, but he stopped her, holding her shoulders with both hands.

 “ Mewar will be proud of you.”
 He said as she smiled.
 “Jai Eklingji.”